JishuDeveloper/Rename-Bot-4GB/README.md

 `/resetpower` - To Reset renaming capacity (to default 2GB)  [FOR ADMINS USE ONLY].

-`/addpremium` - To Upgrade user plan to SILVER - GOLD - DIAMOND  [FOR ADMINS USE ONLY].
+`/addpremium` - To Upgrade user plan to BASIC - STANDARD - PRO  [FOR ADMINS USE ONLY].

 `/restart` - Use This Command To Cancel All Process And Restart The Bot [FOR ADMINS USE ONLY].